Torre di Gombito, Bergamo

 How to Get There

 The Torre del Gombito is located in the heart of Bergamo Alta, near Piazza Vecchia and the Basilica di Santa Maria Maggiore.
 Bergamo's train station, located in the lower city, offers excellent connections to Milan, Lecco, and Brescia.
 To reach Bergamo Alta (the upper city) from the train station, take ATB bus line 1.
 This bus departs from the station every ten minutes and connects directly to the lower funicular station.
-Train schedules and bookings can be found on Omio.
+Use Omnio to easily compare schedules, book train tickets, and find the best prices all in one place for a hassle-free journey across Italy.

 Practical Tips on Visiting the Torre del Gombito